tpecholt/imrad/README.md

   * optional support for the popular `fmt` library can be activated by defining `IMRAD_WITH_FMT`.
 This will allow you to use formating flags throughout all string properties

 * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time

-  * maybe the auto-save feature would be useful to have

 # License